Project Perry Sanctuary News

 Matt and I have wanted to share this news publicly for about 3 weeks, but we needed to be sure that we were allowed to publicly acknowledge the foundation and the person(s) behind the foundation’s generosity.
 Around a year ago, contact with a foundation was made and a month and a half ago, a phone call came in.
 After 2 hours of Matt speaking on the phone… we waited.
 Two weeks later, Matt received a phone call with some of the m...ost amazing news ever.

 Bob Barker has donated $200,000 to Project Perry.
 Can you believe it?
 With this donation, Project Perry will purchase the additional land needed for expansion.
 The Small Bird Aviary is covered, and sometime in the next 1.5 or 2 years, a 4,000 sq ft Macaw Aviary will be built and named after Bob Barker.
 We can not express our gratitude to Bob Barker, his foundation, and his foundation representatives who have been a part of this.

 Matt has created a sanctuary for parrots that is without doubt an amazing facility and a paradise for parrots in need of sanctuary.
-Matt has worked so hard, and I can not even begin to express how proud I am of him.
-Please join me in congratulating Matt on a DUALLY accredited sanctuary that so many believe in.
-Thank you to Bob Barker for you generosity and faith in this amazing facility that was started with a dream…
+Matt has worked so hard, and I cannot even begin to express how proud I am of him.
+Thank you to Bob Barker for your generosity and faith in this amazing facility that was started with a dream…

 OMG...
 I didn't mention...
 BOB BARKER himself called to talk to Matt!
 LOL.
 Matt was star struck! lol